The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Cross-Domain State Preservation

 \subsection{Comparison with the Merkle Functor Pattern}

-The Merkle Functor ensures data structure integrity (authentication, inclusion proofs), while the Cross-Domain State Preservation Functor ensures structural preservation of state transitions.
-The two approaches are complementary; composing them is a target for Property~3 (future work).
+The Merkle Functor ensures data structure integrity (authentication, inclusion proofs), while the cross-domain state preservation framework presented here ensures structural preservation of state transitions.
+The two approaches are complementary, and we develop the composition in \Cref{sec:ads}, lifting the authenticated layer to the global-state level.

+\paragraph{A note on naming.} This section establishes the foundational locales and their concrete instances. \Cref{sec:functor} promotes them to a \emph{functor} by proving the category laws (identity, composition, associativity) as theorems, so we use the term functor advisedly rather than as an analogy.
+The methodological lineage from Lochbihler and Mari\'{c}'s Merkle Functor is one of design philosophy (locale-based reusable abstractions over functor-shaped state machines): the safety substrate developed here is independent of the \isaf{ADS\_Functor} entry, while the authenticated layer of \Cref{sec:ads} builds on it explicitly.